-High levels of creatinine can be indicative of a reduced kidney function.
-Symptoms of kidney disease can vary but may include:
+Increased levels of creatinine in the blood usually indicate reduced kidney function.
+Symptoms of kidney disease can vary between individuals but can include:

-However, high levels of creatinine may also be associated with muscle injury.
-If your levels are high because you have an injury or been involved in intense exercise they should naturally return to normal after a recovery period.
+Sometimes, high levels of creatinine may indicate muscle injury.
+If your creatinine levels have increased because of injury or you have participated in intense exercise they should return to normal after a recovery period.

-A study has shown that patients who have cardiovascular disease and chronic kidney disease could improve their renal function with exercise therapy.
+Exercise is also fundamental in maintaining kidney health.
+In fact, studies have shown that individuals with cardiovascular disease and chronic kidney disease can improve their kidney function with exercise therapy.

 Huang, X., Jiménez-Moleón and Lindholm, B et al., (2013).
 Mediterranean Diet, Kidney Function, and Mortality in Men with CKD.
 Clinical Journal of the American Society of Nephrology: 13(5).